 Before training as a Psychotherapist, I worked for more than a decade in investment banking followed by more than a decade as an economist/political analyst in a think-tank/publishing house.
 My banking and publishing jobs gave me first-hand experience of the highly competitive and stressful nature of these work environments.
-I maintain my involvement in business with a non-executive director role in an energy-services company.
+I maintain my involvement in business as a non-executive director in an energy-services company.

 I am a multi-lingual therapist and able to work in English, Dutch, Spanish and French.